joseluissanchezr/analisis_datos/Grupo_3/readme.md

 # How to run the flask application ?

-In a Git Bash terminal :
+In a Git Bash terminal and in the "/Grupo_3/app" folder (where there is the `run.py`) :

 1. define environment variable
 ``$ export FLASK_APP=run.py``